ladjs/frisbee/Readme.md

         bower install --save frisbee
         ```

-2. Require it, set a base URI, and call some methods:
+2. Require it, set default options, and make some requests:

     ```js
     // add optional support for older browsers